yard

 Healthy roots give you better color than any fertilizer.

 Set crowns at the same depth they grew in the pot.
-Burying the crown of daylily fans or shasta daisy clumps too deep leads to rot and fewer flowers in the first year.
+Burying the crown of Daylily fans or shasta daisy clumps too deep leads to rot and fewer flowers in the first year.

 Water each plant slowly right after planting until the root ball and surrounding soil are equally moist.
 Add a 2 to 3 inch mulch layer, but keep mulch pulled back 2 inches from stems.